Alfresco/alfresco-ng2-components/docs/viewer.component.md

 ### Extending the Viewer

-If you want to handle other file formats that are not yet supported by the Viewer component, you can define your own custom handler.

-Below you can find an example with the use of `adf-viewer-extension` if you can handle 3d files
+You can define your own custom handle to handle other file formats that are not yet supported by the Viewer component.
+Below is an example that shows how to use the `adf-viewer-extension` to handle 3D data files:

 ```html
 <adf-viewer [fileNodeId]="fileNodeId">